stephenszpak/family-planner/README.md

 The Swift package in this repo is a minimal starting point for a future iOS app.
 You can build it with `swift build`.

 ## Backend
-The Python backend uses FastAPI and connects to a Postgres database hosted on AWS RDS.
+The Python backend uses FastAPI and connects to a Postgres database hosted on Render.com.

 ### Database Configuration
 The database connection defaults to the following host and port:

 ```
-host: family-planner-db.c5e0yiaee08r.us-east-2.rds.amazonaws.com
+host: dpg-d19bsdadbo4c73d56f2g-a
 port: 5432
 ```